How to Use Python for Web Development? (Setup & Top Frameworks)

 Whether you’re a beginner or an experienced developer, Python provides the tools to build fast, secure, and scalable web solutions.

 One of the highlights of Python’s versatility in web development is its powerful frameworks.
 Each of them are designed for different needs—from full-stack applications to lightweight microservices.
-Here are the most widely used options:
+Here are a few of the top Python frameworks you can try.

 Django